 What is the role of an MEP engineer in construction?

-Coordination and administration are another aspect of their responsibilities.
+Coordination and administration are other aspects of their responsibilities.
 While they specialize in the mechanical, electrical, and plumbing fields, their obligations help building owners maximize profit margins and remain within budget while assisting with strategic decision-making concerning processes and materials.

 Oversee professionals better with Bridgit